Copyright Infringement Policy

 - A description of where the material that you claim infringes your copyright is located on the site.

-- Your address, telephone number and e-mail address.
+- Your name, mailing address, telephone number and e-mail address.

 - A statement by you that you have good faith belief that the disputed use is not authorized by the copyright owner, its agent, or the law.

 - A statement by you, made under penalty of perjury, that the above information in your notice is accurate, and that you are the copyright owner or legally authorized to act on behalf of the copyright owner.